"If I died what would you do?"

-Triss grabbed the yellow chalk, beginning to draw a circle and color it in.
+Triss grabbed the yellow chalk, beginning to draw a circle and colour it in.
 "I dunno."

 Triss finally put the chalk down, staring at the mural she had finished: a sunset over an ocean.
 She looked over at Cless who continued to stare blankly into the ground as his thoughts blurred his vision.
 Triss flicked his forehead causing him to flinch and look over.